shayisthaabdulla/Library_Management_SQL_Project/library_sql_queries.md

 A comprehensive collection of 52 SQL queries grouped by category, written for a PostgreSQL-based Library Management System.
 These queries are designed to demonstrate Business Analyst-level use cases.

-(Queries 1–20 included here for brevity.
-Let me know to extend all 52.)

 ## 🧭 1.
 Data Exploration Queries

 1. Students who registered in 2025